Zone defense in American football: Disadvantages

 Another disadvantage of Cover 2 is that it leaves only seven men in the "box" (the area near the ball at the snap) to defend against the run.
 In contrast Cover 1 and Cover 3 usually have eight men in the box.

-A potential problem with the Cover 2 is that defensive pressure on the Quarterback must be provided nearly exclusively by the front linemen as all other defenders are involved in pass coverage.
-If the defensive linemen do not provide adequate pressure on the Quarterback, the offense is afforded plenty of time to create and exploit passing opportunities.
-Blitzing in the Cover 2 often creates greater areas of weakness in the defense than other coverages.
+A potential problem with Cover 2 is that defensive pressure on the Quarterback must be provided nearly exclusively by the front linemen, as all other defenders are involved in pass coverage.
+If the defensive linemen do not provide adequate pressure on the quarterback, the offense is afforded plenty of time to create and exploit passing opportunities.
+Blitzing in Cover 2 often creates greater areas of weakness in the defense than other coverages.
 Thus, unsuccessful blitzes can prove to be more productive for the offense than in other schemes.